galax19ksh/TaylorSwiftGPT/README.md

 # TaylorSwiftGPT
 You are a Swiftie?
 If so, you have come to the right place!
-Ask anything about her and our friendly GPT who is the biggest Swiftie on the planet will give hit you right with the questions.
+Ask anything about her and our friendly GPT who is the biggest Swiftie on the planet will give hit you right with the answers.

 TaylorSwiftGPT is a model implemented by finetuning a pretrained Pythia suite (LLM) released by [EleutherAI](https://www.eleuther.ai/) with a taylor swift dataset from [Lamini](https://www.lamini.ai/).